 Six members of the University of Alberta Pandas soccer team (one current, five recruits) are making their stamp at the 2017 Canada Summer Games.
-Anna Dunn (Current Panda), Brooke Lang (2017 recruit), Cara Lang (2017 recruit), Lauren Murphy (2017 recruit), Megan Duro (2017 recruit), and Mackenna Parks (2018 recruit) have helped Team Alberta into the bronze medal match of the quadrennial summer competition, held this year in Winnipeg, Manitoba.
+Anna Dunn (Current Panda), Brooke Lang (2017 recruit), Cara Lang (2017 recruit), Lauren Murphy (2017 recruit), Megan Duro (2017 recruit), and Mackenna Parks (2018 recruit) have helped Team Alberta to a fourth-place finish of the quadrennial summer competition, held this year in Winnipeg, Manitoba.

 "This is huge for the development of some of our younger and future Pandas soccer athletes." said Pandas head coach Liz Jepsen.
 "The experience they will gain at the Canada Summer Games will be instrumental for their transition from youth soccer to the University level.
 I really think the success these athletes have will carry over to our varsity season this fall, and give them the confidence to play their best on the biggest stage."